-In the past week, the number of chickenpox and shingles presentations to EDs decreased and were below baseline levels (Figure 20).
+The number of shingles presentations to EDs decreased slightly and chickenpox presentations decreased to below the baseline in the past week (Figure 20).

 Figure 20.
-Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks
+Number of varicella-zoster presentations to Emergency Departments in the past eight weeks, WA

 No. of chickenpox presentations No. of shingles presentations